mattdp/partreach/config/jekyll/_posts/2013-10-23-dfm-tips-for-3d-printing.markdown

 ###The Future of FFF materials###

-Overall, I feel like there's a lot of room to innovate with different filament materials.
-The RepRap community has shown that they are willing to try printing with just about everything under the sun, while the Stratasys has definitely pushed the envelope with reliability and consitency.
+Overall, there's a lot of room to innovate with different filament materials.
+The RepRap community has shown that they are willing to try printing with just about everything under the sun, while the Stratasys has definitely pushed the envelope with reliability and consistency.
 I'm optimistic that we'll see even more interesting materials very soon in the future.

-Also, while this isn't strictly related to FFF or FDM, [MadeSolid recently launched a Kickstarter](http://www.indiegogo.com/projects/high-quality-3d-printer-resin) featuring some all-new materials for the SLA machines.
+Speaking of which, while this isn't strictly related to FFF or FDM, [MadeSolid recently launched a Kickstarter](http://www.indiegogo.com/projects/high-quality-3d-printer-resin) featuring some all-new materials for the SLA machines.

 Still have questions?
 Feel free to [submit an RFQ](http://www.supplybetter.com/orders/new) if you would like us to match with you with the right suppliers for your project.